 A good porch starts with good footings.
 While the earliest porches were built on large stones set deep into the ground or full masonry piers of fieldstone or brick, contemporary building codes call for footers of poured concrete.

 Porches that have settled or sagged should first be raised as close as possible to the original position using

-jacks, shims or 2x4 props.
+jacks, shims or 2×4 props.
 (Take care not to raise it so high that you disturb or damage intact structural or trim elements.)
 Excavate space for new footings below the frost line, then pour the concrete and allow it to fully cure.
 Then reuse the historic stone or brick above grade to conceal the exposed part of the footings.